B. C. Nagesh

-Bellur Chandrashekharaiah Nagesh is an Indian politician who was the Minister of School Education and Literacy & Sakala of Karnataka from 4 August 2021 to 13 May 2023.
-He is a two times Member of Karnataka Legislative Assembly from Tiptur.
+Bellur Chandrashekharaiah Nagesh (1 July 1959 – 18 August 2026) was an Indian politician who was the Minister of School Education and Literacy & Sakala of Karnataka from 4 August 2021 to 13 May 2023.
+He was a two times Member of Karnataka Legislative Assembly from Tiptur.

 Early life and education

-Nagesh was born in Tumkur district.
-He attained Bachelors of Engineering from B.M.S.
+Bellur Chandrashekharaiah Nagesh was born in Chikkamagaluru, Mysuru State on 1 July 1959, to B.S.
+Chandrashekaraiah and B.C.
+Savithramma.
+He attained Bachelor of Engineering from B.M.S.
 College of Engineering and was part of the Akhil Bharatiya Vidyarthi Parishad (ABVP) during his student days.